 According to “U.S. News and World Report,” 11 of the top 40 best fine arts school in the nation are in California.
-To select the best art schools in California, this report relied on their own 2012 rankings in combination with 2012 to 2013 data from the U.S. Department of Education and the schools' websites.
-The best art schools in California push their students' artistic boundaries with expanded learning opportunities in the arts.
+To select the best art schools in California, this report relied on their own 2016 rankings in combination with 2016 data from the U.S. Department of Education and the schools' websites.
+The best art colleges in California push their students' artistic boundaries with expanded learning opportunities in the arts.

 University of California, Los Angeles

 The Department of Art at the University of California, Los Angeles, offers both bachelor's and master's degrees in fine arts, ranking fourth nationally for best fine arts schools, with a 90 percent graduation rate.
-The department provides undergraduate programs in a range of visual arts such as painting and drawing or photography.
+The department provides undergraduate programs in a range of visual arts such as painting and drawing or photography, making it one of the best known photography colleges in California.
 Graduate students can specialize in six areas, including ceramics, painting and drawing or sculpture.
 Students receive instruction from notable faculty who regularly exhibit their own work worldwide.
 In addition, the department has a distinguished list of alumni with significant contributions to the field of art.

 California Institute of the Arts